playcanvas/blog/_posts/2014-10-01-playcanvas-maintenance-1102014.markdown

 We hope you understand and this downtime doesn't inconvenience you too much.
 We'll be back stronger and faster!

-If you need something to do while PlayCanvas is down you could watch the tutorials on our Youtube Channel
+If you need something to do while PlayCanvas is down you could watch the tutorials on our YouTube Channel

 [![playcanvas_-_YouTube](/assets/media/playcanvas_-_YouTube.jpg)](https://www.youtube.com/playlist?list=PL0KdXFF26E4Azwcu1WabxGwJaPgKuc927)